alexs2112/MonoRogue/Roadmap.md

     * Pretty up the window resize screen.
 Increase screen resolution options but limit it on detected screen size
     * Let the start screen go to settings and help screens
     * Actual game over screen

-    * Game history screen with stats?
+ * Game history and stats
+    * Keep track of score, time taken, difficulty
+    * Score can simply be increased by the difficulty of enemies defeated multiplied by some value, with an addition if you escape or not

  * Music and sound effects
     * Arcady sound effects for food, attacks, doors and stuff?